Valuation and Revaluation

 All non-domestic properties are revalued periodically, on a timetable determined by Scottish Government.
 This is currently done every five years.
 The purpose of revaluation is to update rateable values for non-domestic properties to more up-to-date rental levels, establishing a closer link between current property values and the amount of rates paid by ratepayers.

 Independent Assessors are responsible for revaluing all non-domestic property in Scotland.
 In Moray this is done by The Grampian Assessor.
 The last Revaluation took effect from 1st April, 2017.
 This Revaluation resulted in the production of a new Valuation Roll, which holds revised rateable values for all non-domestic properties in Scotland.
-This roll will be the basis on which bills for the next financial year, 2017-18, are calculated.
+This roll is the basis on which bills for the next financial years are calculated.

 The Scottish Government has put in place a Transitional Relief Scheme to reduce the impact of the 2017 revaluation on some classes of property.
 Full details of this scheme can be found by clicking on this link.